Boozers love other boozers and they live happily ever after.

 Interesting news out of SUNY (State University Of New York) Buffalo: Evidently, the couple that boozes together cruises together.

 According to the University At Buffalo's website, Dr. Gregory Homish has been studying the behavior and satisfaction of couples for a decade.
-He has come to the conclusion that couples with similar vices (alcohol and cigarettes in this case) and levels of engagement in said vices are likely to be more content with their relationship.
-And the correlation was greater for alcohol consumption than tobacco use.
-Essentially, heavy drinkers are more likely to be happy in their marriage than a drinker married to a teetotaler.
-For A Month, I Did Everything My Wife Said
+He came to the conclusion that couples with similar vices (alcohol and cigarettes in this case) and levels of engagement in said vices are likely to be more content with their relationship.
+And the correlation was greater for alcohol consumption than tobacco use (social lubricant!).

-The study followed over 600 couples (mostly white with one-third African-American and a smattering of other ethnicities) and had them fill out questionnaires before their wedding, at years one, two, four and seven.
-Not surprisingly, the honeymoon ended pretty quickly as overall satisfaction trended down through the years.
-But couples with disparate habits were more likely to feel dissatisfaction than those with similar ones.
+The study followed more than 600 couples and has them fill out questionnaires before their wedding, at years one, two, four and seven.
+Not surprisingly, the honeymoon ends pretty quickly as overall satisfaction trends down through the years.
+But couples with different habits were more likely to feel dissatisfaction than those with similar ones.

-Though it's not expressly stated, you'd guess that in a Homer Simpson – Maude Flanders match (boozebag to teetotaler) both parties are equally aggrieved.
-He says, "You used to be cool" and she says, "You're still a drunk," to which he says, "I'll be sober in the morning and you'll still be a dork," at that point a door is slammed.
+Though it's not expressly stated, you'd guess that in a Homer Simpson – Maude Flanders match (booze-bag to teetotaler) that both parties are equally aggrieved.
+He says, "You used to be cool" and she says, "You're still drunk," to which he says, "I'll be sober in the morning and you'll still be a dork," at that point a door is slammed.